Ben Davies (rugby league, born 2000)

-Ben Davies (born 21 April 2000) is an English professional rugby league footballer who plays as a or for Oldham RLFC in the RFL Championship.
+Ben Davies (born 21 April 2000) is an English professional rugby league footballer who plays as a or for Oldham in the RFL Championship.

 Background

 Davies was born in Widnes, Cheshire, England.

 Davies played junior rugby league for Halton Farnworth Hornets before switching to Widnes Moorfield.
 He then joined the Widnes Vikings Academy.

 Davies represented Lancashire in their Academy Origin programme fixture against the Australian Schoolboys on 1 December 2018.
 He was also part of the England U18's Academy squad.

 Career

 Widnes Vikings

 He made his professional début for Widnes in the Championship in 2019.

 St Helens

 Davies made his first team début for St Helens as a against the Salford Red Devils on 26 Oct 2020.
 Due to end-of-season fixture congestion caused by the COVID-19 pandemic, Saints fielded a very young side, resting the majority of first team players, in preparation of their derby match against the Wigan Warriors four days later.
 In round 23 of the 2022 Super League season, Davies scored two tries in St Helens 60-6 victory over Hull F.C.